shadowed1/ChromeOS_PowerControl/README.md

 - Recommend turning off adatpive charging in ChromeOS to avoid notification spam.
 - Check's BAT0/capacity to measure when to toggle ectool's chargecontrol.
 - ChromeOS reports slightly higher values than what BatteryControl sets the charge limit to.
-- Charge limit is preserved during freeze sleep with SleepControl allowing to change sleep type.
+- Charge limit is preserved when asleep using SleepControl!

 <br>